Cash (Chinese coin): Cash coins and superstitions

+In traditional Chinese medicine, several medicinal teas incorporate cash coins as ingredients.
+This usage of cash coins has been documented as early as the Eastern Jin dynasty, in China's first emergency medicine manual.
+Bronze cash coins are typically used to treat a person's auris externa, brass cash coins are often desired for their high zinc contents.
+And Vietnamese cash coins, which have the highest levels of zinc of any cash coins, were ground up into zinc powder that was mixed into either an aqueous solution or a type of ointment.
+The "tea" produced from these zinc cash coins would then for the treatment of the eyes, ears, and haemorrhoids or for topical use.

 In modern times though no longer issued by any government, cash coins are believed to be symbols of good fortune and are considered good luck charms, for this reason some businesses hang Chinese cash coins as store signs for good luck and to allegedly avoid misfortune similar to how images of Caishen (the Chinese god of wealth) are used.
-Cash coins also hold a central place in feng shui where they are associated an abundance of resources, personal wealth, money, and prosperity.
+Cash coins also hold a central place in feng shui where they are associated with an abundance of resources, personal wealth, money, and prosperity.
 Cash coins are featured on the logos of the Bank of China, and the China Construction Bank.